Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations

 Then, by \cref{coercivity-2,Cea's result} we have

-meaning that any minimizing sequence does approximate the solution $u$ in the norm $\| \cdot \|_W$ within the accuracy allowed by the chosen neural network class architecture in a finite number of steps. {It is important to observe that, under our assumptions, the cost functional is equivalent to the $W'$ norm of the residual, thus providing a reliable a posteriori error bound.
+meaning that any minimizing sequence does approximate the solution $u$ in the norm $\| \cdot \|_W$ within the accuracy allowed by the chosen neural network class architecture in a finite number of steps. {It is important to observe that, under proper assumptions, the cost functional is equivalent to the $W'$ norm of the residual, thus providing a reliable a posteriori error bound.
 Moreover, by \cref{coercivity-2}, the cost functional evaluated on $w_{\bs\theta}$ provides an upper bound for the discrepancy, in $W$, between $w_{\bs\theta}$ and the weak limit $w^*_{\theta}$, and can then be leveraged to devise a stopping criterion.}

 \begin{remark} Since $\Wtheta $ is a function class and not a function space, \cref{assumptionZT-1} implies that $\Wzeta $ should be a richer function class than $\Wtheta $.
-When $\aform$ is coercive and symmetric, the Deep Ritz method can also be applied, that can be interpreted as choosing, in our abstract formulation, ${\Wzeta} = u - \Wtheta$.
+When $\aform$ is coercive and symmetric, the Deep Ritz method can be interpreted as choosing, in our abstract formulation, ${\Wzeta} = u - \Wtheta$.
 It is not difficult to check that with such a definition of $\Wzeta$, if $\aform$ is coercive, both Lemma \ref{lem:existence} and Lemma \ref{lem:Cea} still hold.
 However, in practice, numerical evidence suggests that using a separate and more comprehensive space for ${\Wzeta}$ than $u-{\Wtheta}$ enhances both numerical efficiency (faster convergence) and accuracy. \end{remark}

-\begin{remark} In order to fully exploit \cref{Cea's result} we need to combine it with approximation results on neural network classes.
-We refer to \cite{guhring2020expressivity}, which presents a survey of the different results available in the literature, and to the references therein.
+\begin{remark} To fully exploit \cref{Cea's result}, we combine it with approximation results on neural network classes.
+We refer to \cite{guhring2020expressivity} for a survey of the different results available in the literature, and to the references therein.
 In particular, we recall that when $W = H^1(\Omega)$ and $W_{{\bs{\theta}}}$ is a function class of DNN network with ReLU activation function, it was shown in \cite{guhring2020error} that for any function $\varphi \in H^{m}({\Omega}), m >1$ and $\Omega$ is Lipschitz,

-where $C(m,d)\ge 0$ is a function depends on $(m,d)$ and $ N_{{\bs{\theta}}}$ is the number of neurons in the DNN network. {Applying such a bound in the quasi-best approximation estimates allows us to deduce a priori error estimates of the WAN schemes}. \end{remark}
+where $C(m,d)\ge 0$ is a function depends on $(m,d)$ and $ N_{{\bs{\theta}}}$ is the number of neurons in the DNN network. {Combining such a bound with the quasi-best approximation estimates allows us to deduce a priori error estimates of the WAN schemes}. \end{remark}